MicrosoftDocs/appcenter-docs/docs/diagnostics/UWP-symbolication.md

 #### Symbols for applications published to the Microsoft Store

-When you publish your application to the store, the .NET Native compilation happens server side.
+When you publish your application to the store, the .NET Native compilation happens on server side.
 Thus you need to download the symbols from the [Partner Center](https://partner.microsoft.com/en-us/dashboard/windows/overview).

 1. Locate your application in the list and click on it.
 1. Expand **Product management** menu from the left panel.